TechyGran is a veteran vegan who enjoys passing along healthy, tasty recipes.

 1 1/2 cup Saskatoon (or other) berries

 Preheat the oven to 375 degrees Fahrenheit (190 degrees Celsius)

 - To a bowl, add all dry ingredients-- flour, chia seed, baking soda, and salt.

 - Mix until combined.

-- Add almond milk, maple syrup, oil, apple cider vinegar, vanilla, and stir well.
+- Add almond milk, maple syrup, oil, apple cider vinegar, mashed banana, vanilla, and stir well.